 I am unsure about the cost involved in hiring a doula.
 What alternatives are there?

-- THIS IS YOUR BIRTH: The Informed Woman's Guide to Birth Preparation is a comprehensive guide to birth preparation and preparing for life beyond the birth day.
+- THE BIRTH MAP: Boldly Going Where No Birth Plan Has Gone Before is a comprehensive guide to birth preparation and preparing for life beyond the birth day.
 This is the 'club secrets', and will save you much anxiety and time by revealing all the elements to birth that require informed decisions.
 It also becomes a keepsake, a record, of your journey of preparation for your precious baby.
 You may find this guide is enough to prepare you.

 - If you are fortunate, you will have a friend or relative that is experienced in birth who can provide you with extra support.